09 Dec 2022

 Political co-operation and commitment

 The strategy passed with fervent all-party support on a council with No Overall Control.
 The council also benefited from the enthusiasm of one councillor as a key champion of the strategy.

 Expanding tree cover is people-intensive, but in Wirral much of the tree planting will be carried out by a cohort of volunteers offering their time.
 Wirral Council also made use of free online tools such as i-tree, a platform that estimates tree canopy cover and can measure the structure and composition of trees.

 Trees provide a host of social, health and economic benefits on top of their positive environmental impacts.
 Trees can help reduce noise, create a feeling of safety within communities, and generate a sense of place, identity and pride in local areas.
 Trees also improve air quality, boost mental health, and create more attractive environments for outdoor exercise.
 Economically, the aesthetic value of trees can increase property values, boost tourism and recreation revenue, and improve the productivity of employees.

 Accessibility and community engagement

-There is no financial barrier to volunteer-based tree-planting so it is an activity that, ability permitting, most people can participate in.
-The council will host community planting events where it will supply necessary equipment like spades and mulch.
+There's no financial barrier to volunteer-based tree planting, so it's an activity in which, ability permitting, most people can participate.
+The council will host community planting events where it'll supply necessary equipment like spades and mulch.
 The council intends to publish volunteers’ stories on social media to demonstrate the diversity of people taking part and gain buy-in from a variety of demographics.